-The larva of the midge, bloodworms are small bright red, segmented larva with dark green head.
+The larva of the midge, bloodworms are small, bright red, segmented larva with dark green heads.

-There are many different species, but those associated with angling live in the silty bottom of most waterbodies.
-They are probably the most prolific source of natural food for bottom feeding fish such as gudgeon, bream, carp and tench.
+There are many different species of bloodworm, but those associated with angling live in the silty bottom of most waterbodies.
+They are probably the most prolific source of natural food for bottom-feeding fish, such as gudgeon, bream, carp and tench.
 Bloodworm thrives in low oxygen conditions.

 The larvae of a much smaller species of midge, jokers are primarily used as loose feed in combination with bloodworm as hook baits.
-It may surprise some readers to learn that two or three jokers or even a single specimen may also be used as a hook bait.
+It may surprise you to learn that two or three jokers, or even a single specimen, may also be used as a hook bait.
 You do need good eyesight to put a single joker on a size 24 or 26 fine wire hook.

 Despite bloodworm being the most natural of all fishing baits, it has attracted much controversy especially in times gone by, but still the spirited debate about the pros and cons of its use rages on.
 Bloodworm and joker are much more commonly used in mainland Europe.
 UK anglers wishing to represent their nations at international level will certainly need to hone both their bloodworm and joker fishing skills.

 Bloodworm and joker are considered extremely effective, especially during the winter months when their small size and active movement makes them extremely attractive to fish such as roach, bream, perch, gudgeon and ruffe.
 This makes them some match anglers' favourite bait.
 Due to their small size, very small fine wire hooks (size 22 or smaller) and fine lines are a must for optimal bait presentation.

 You can collect bloodworm by hand using a home-made scraper, which is dragged through the top few inches of the silt.